br0nco640k/Bard-Diva/README.md

 - On Ubuntu you may have to change the owner of the socket manually after EVERY reboot:
 `sudo chown 1000:1000 /tmp/.ydotool_socket`

+- With Ubuntu 25.04 no part of this process went smoothly, I could not get pip to install the required components, nor did I actually get ydotool working, and the program was not functional.

 #### Fedora/RHEL/Rocky/Alma:

 - Install ydotool: